 future contributions on the PERS:

 Judge Member Variable Annuity Program Participation form.
 All changes

-become effective January 1 following the year in which PERS receives the form.
+become effective January 1 following the year in which PERS receives your request,

-and participating in the Variable Annuity Program on or before June 30, 2003.
-PERS ended the Variable Annuity
+participating in the Variable Annuity Program during retirement, PERS adjusts

 the variable portion of your benefit every February 1.
 It is adjusted based on

 earnings or losses for the 12-month period ending October 31 of the prior year.